Sienam Ahuja Lulla

 • A single source of truth that evolves with the lease lifecycle

-This is where platforms like Bryckel focus—not just on extracting data, but on making lease intelligence usable over time.
+This is where solutions like Bryckel focus—not just on extracting data, but on making lease intelligence usable over time.
+Build it for you, so you are not uploading, downloading and verifying data on third party tools.

 Conclusion: Lease Abstraction Is Table Stakes—Intelligent Abstraction Is the Differentiator